Ask a Millennial: what else can I do for fitness?

 Goal: Pep in my step!

 - Upbeat songs.
 I live in NYC and walk everywhere.
 Not knowing what millennials listen to (future post!)
 I made a peppy pop Gen-X friendly 80s/90s playlist.
 I defy anyone to not love Janet Jackson’s Alright.
-It makes you do ball-changes while you walk!
+As a former marching band member, I’m programmed to step in time to any music I’m listening to, so the more upbeat the music, the faster I walk, the more I swing my arms, and – side benefit – the more I smile.

 - Spry stair steps.
 My subway station is the 4th deepest in NYC, 100 feet below street level.
-There’s a second set of stairs and escalators at the top of the photo below.
-Obviously, I took the escalators both ways.
+(There’s a duplicate set of stairs and escalators at the top of the photo below.)
+Obviously, I normally take the escalators both ways.
 But now, Ms. Jackson-if-you’re-nasty and I take the 8 flights of the regular stairs down and I walk up both sets of escalators.
 I’m huffing quite a bit at the top, but it’s what a fit millennial would do.